Top results

 Want to learn how to deal with challenging behaviour in your classroom?
 Read on to discover the importance of consistency in behaviour management and how to deal with defiant, abusive or disruptive pupils…

-What drives children’s challenging behaviour?
+What causes challenging behaviour?

-There are lots of things that can drive really challenging behaviour but most of the time it’s going to be about something that’s outside of the school environment.
+There are lots of things that can drive really challenging behaviour, but most of the time it’s going to be about something that’s outside of the school environment.

 Children may have been brought up in an atmosphere where parents use bad language around them, overreact, pay them attention for the wrong things or give them no attention at all.
 What you’re seeing in class is often what children have had modelled for them at home.